Tommertom/svelte-ionic-npm/README.md

 </ion-card>
 ```

-`setupIonicSvelte` - will register all these Ionic components as webcomponents so you can use them easily.
-But, there is a trade-off - no tree shaking (unless you change `setupIonicSvelte` a bit).
+`setupIonicBase` - will register all these Ionic components as webcomponents so you can use them easily.
+But, there is a trade-off - no tree shaking (unless you change `setupIonicBase` a bit).

 ## Special components
 Due to router incompatability, there are three special compontents included that override/replace the ionic standard webcomponents: